If you want to land your dream job, you need to write a winning CV.

 Dealing with gaps in employment

-Long periods of unemployment can be off-putting for employers because it simply appears as though you haven’t been doing anything during that period – unless you state otherwise.
+Gaps in your CV can be off-putting for employers because it simply appears as though you have not been doing anything during that period – unless you state otherwise.

-So if you have any periods of unemployment that lasted over a month or so, then try to fill them with constructive activities to make yourself look pro-active and positive e.g.
+So, if you have any periods of unemployment that lasted over a month or so, then try to fill them with constructive activities to make yourself look proactive and positive.
+For example;

 - Volunteer roles or personal projects – e.g. caring for a family member, working for a community initiative